morarupasukaru/devdocs/frontend/RxJS.md

       method is called
     * higher-order observable is an observable that emits observable that can be subscribed later on
   * Observable contract
-    * if stream emit error or completes, it will never complete or emit values afterwards
+    * if stream emit error or completes, it will never complete or emit values afterward
-    * if stream completes, it will never emit error or values afterwards
+    * if stream completes, it will never emit error or values afterward
     * infinite streams are allowed (without completion or error)
   * [Observer](https://rxjs.dev/guide/observer)
     is a collection of callbacks that knows how to listen to values delivered by the Observable